george-GPT/JavaScript-Quick-Reference/JavaScript-Quick-Reference.md

 ## 7.1 Understanding APIs, JSON, and API Keys

 ### APIs at a Glance
-APIs (Application Programming Interfaces) are like connectors, allowing your code to interact with external services and access their data and functions.
+APIs (Application Programming Interfaces) connect your code to external services for data and functions.

 ### API Keys
 For many APIs, you'll need an API key for authentication and usage tracking: